Terrebonne Parish Profile

 4-H Youth Development

 The Terrebonne 4-H Youth Development Program focuses on enriching the lives of young people through fun, interactive, hands-on learning.
 Youth participate in 4-H project work, camps, demonstrations, contests, workshops, and service-learning projects.
 Terrebonne 4-H youth have gained valuable life skills through participation in parish, state, and national programs.
-Terrebonne 4-H youth are participating in a lesson series about teamwork.
+In 2025 over 700 Terrebonne 4-H youth are participating in a lesson series about life skills.
 These lessons teach important life skills that will benefit children and teens as they grow into competent, caring adults.

 Whom We Reach: